Erich Bauer

 Erich Bauer (26 March 1900 – 4 February 1980), sometimes referred to as "Gasmeister", was a low-level commander in the Schutzstaffel (SS) of Nazi Germany and a Holocaust perpetrator.
 He participated in Action T4 program and later in Operation Reinhard, when he was a gas chamber operator at Sobibór extermination camp.
+In 1950 he was sentenced to death, later commuted to life imprisonment.

 Biography

 Erich Bauer was born in Berlin on 26 March 1900.
 He served as a soldier in World War I and was captured as a prisoner of war by the French.

 After returning to Germany, Bauer finally found work as a tram conductor.
 In 1933, he joined the Nazi Party (NSDAP) and Sturmabteilung (SA).

 Action T4

 In 1940, Bauer was assigned to the T4 Euthanasia Program, in which physically and mentally disabled people in institutions were killed by gassing and lethal injection.
 In the beginning, he worked as a driver, sometimes collecting and transporting people from hospitals or homes, but he was quickly promoted.
 Erich Bauer testified to one of his first mass murders: